 "Canine behavior."
 M.W.
 Fox.
 1989 pp. 21-31

 Training and other activities provide dogs with both the mental and physical stimulation necessary for their complete well-being.
 Well-trained dogs are also able to enjoy off-leash activities much more often, which provides them with adequate mental and physical exercise.

 DISCIPLINE AND AFFECTION: POSITIVE DOES NOT MEAN PERMISSIVE

 With a greater understanding of behavior, today's behaviorists and trainers are now using positive methods to modify even the most extreme behaviors in dogs with great results.
-This includes dogs with severe aggression problems that may be facing euthanasia, or "red zone" dogs.
+This includes dogs with severe aggression problems that may be facing euthanasia, or what the show refers to as "red zone" dogs.

 This does not mean, however, that the dog is not given boundaries, firm rules or is only responsive when treats are present.
-Positive training and behavior modification methods start with setting clear boundaries and controlling the resources in the dog's life, including affection and play, which are not given to the dog for free or on demand.
+Positive training and behavior modification methods start with setting clear boundaries and controlling the resources in the dog's life, including affection and play.
 This is done in a way that sets the owner up to succeed, so that they can control their attention, but still enjoy their dog's company and affection.

 STRESS IN DOGS

 One of the biggest concerns that the experts have with the television show is that many of the dogs show signs of significant stress, some even go to the point of biting the star of the show.
 While most people are able to recognize overt signs of stress such as barking, growling and baring teeth, dogs give numerous other subtle signals of stress before they resort to more impressive displays.
 Some of these subtle signals include: